Table of Contents

 Important Notes on the Test

-• Check Both Arms: It is very common to be asymmetrical.
+- Check Both Arms: It is very common to be asymmetrical.
 You might have a 2-finger gap on your right arm and a 1-finger gap on your left.
-This is perfectly normal!
+Having one long bicep and one short bicep is incredibly common.
+Just like having one foot slightly larger than the other, minor genetic asymmetry is perfectly normal.
+Don't panic; just continue training both arms equally with dumbbells to maintain balanced strength.

 Deep Dive into Short Biceps